Gastric Bypass Risks and Complications

 Deep Vein Thrombosis/Pulmonary Embolism

 Because patients who undergo the laparoscopic technique (vs. the open incision) are much more comfortable after surgery, they are more able to walk and prevent the development of blood clots in the legs (deep vein thrombosis) that can lead to pulmonary embolism (clot breaking off and landing in the lung artery), and death.
 The treatment for DVT is blood thinners.
 The treatment for PE can require lysing (dissolving) the clot, blood thinners or more invasive techniques.
-Pulmonary embolism has been shown in the research to be the most common cause of death after the gastric bypass, so it’s very important to get up and walk and exercise after the surgery to avoid getting clots!
+Pulmonary embolism has been shown in the research to be one of the most common causes of death after bariatric surgery, so it’s very important to get up and walk and exercise after the surgery to avoid getting clots!

 Bowel Obstruction from Scar